takakotucker/search-the-movie/README.md

 - Add Storybook ....(First needs upgrtading react!)
 - Add sass compiliation, currently only importing css...
 - Unit tests to be completed
-- Should it be auto-complete rather than render on click?